Rayc940/ece5160-fast-robot/lab1/lab.md

             break;
 ```

-On the computer side, the code shown below implements the test by repeatedly requesting the Artemis to reply with a specified number of bytes.
-For each size, 20 messages are sent while BLE notifications record the received data size and times.
+On the computer side, the code shown below implements the test by repeatedly requesting the Artemis to reply with a specified size.
+For each size, 20 messages are sent while BLE notifications record.
 The total number of bytes received and the duration are used to compute the effective data rate.
-The results are then plotted for visualization.

 ```cpp
 # Task 9